trenskow/isvalid/README.md

 }
 ````

-This tells the validator, that an `email` key is expected, and if it is not found, it should just assign it with whatever is specified as `default`.
+This tells the validator, that an `email` key is expected, and if it is not found, it should just assign it with (in this case) `email@not.set`.

 This works with all supported types - below with a boolean type: